© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Two Cooking Mounds E of Ty'n-y-Pwll is a scheduled monument protected by Cadw under reference GM365.
 View the official record →

-Two Cooking Mounds E of Ty'n-y-Pwll is a prehistoric burnt mound located in Wales and designated as a Scheduled Ancient Monument under Cadw reference GM365.
+Two Cooking Mounds E of Ty'n-y-Pwll is a prehistoric burnt mound, a monument type characteristic of Bronze Age activity in Britain and Ireland.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM365.

 Two Cooking Mounds E of Ty'n-y-Pwll dates from the prehistoric period, and is classified as a burnt mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Two Cooking Mounds E of Ty'n-y-Pwll is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM365.